A NIGHT AT THE PARIS OPERA

 You deserve a pause here.

 Yes, France abolished slavery twice.
 Napoléon, one of France’s most revered historical figures, thought it would be a great idea to put it back in service.
+Most of Joseph de Bologne’s work was removed from France’s national repertoire and has only been rediscovered recently.

 Black people live with this pressure of always having to strive harder.